svanteschubert/Saxon-HE-enhanced-accuracy/README.md

    1. **git tag -sm <TAG_MESSAGE> <TAG_LABEL>**</br>
        e.g. "*git tag -sm v10.6 v10.6*" # using -s to sign the tag & -m is taking the next parameter as message
-   2. **git push --follow-tags** # pushing also all tags
+   2. **git push --follow-tags** # pushing also all tags *Note*: The overwrite function does not work a release have to be manually deleted for the same version from pom.xml!

 ## Report to Saxonica